User Manual

 • Single break per paragraph.
 The same as the previous setting, but inserts a single line-break between paragraphs.

 • Break every line.
 Inserts line-break at the end of every visual line.
-Useful with tables, where lines are close to each other, making it look like it`s a single paragraph, but all lines should be separated from each other.
+Useful with tables, where lines are close to each other, making it look like it`s a single paragraph, but actually meant to be separate from each other.

 • No line-breaks.
 Treats all text on a page as a continious text stream.
 Use it if all other options produce an undesirable result.